yusuf-abdullatif/Jonkoping-City/README.md

 To deploy the application on Kubernetes, run the following command:

-kubectl port-forward svc/yusuf-service 3000:3000-n jkpgcity
+kubectl port-forward svc/yusuf-service 3000:3000 -n jkpgcity
 The application will be accessible at http://localhost:3000.

 Database Configuration